What We Do

 Participants can stay in SupportWorks housing as long as they want and need.

-Participants pay no more than 30% of their monthly income in rent.
+Participants in the Project-Based Voucher program pay no more than 30% of their monthly income in rent.

 Participation is voluntary and customized to the needs identified by the participant themselves.